chrisdail/talk-wip/slides.md

 template: solo
 # One Task per Developer: Limits WIP

-Get more done 📈

-Get things done faster 📈
+Get more done and faster 📈

 Performance Penalities with High WIP